-John came to his CEO post at Citygate Network in 2007 from Christian Camp and Conference Association, where he served for 15 years in the COO role.
-The combination of the two positions has given him a career of almost 30 years in association management.
+John stepped down as president of Citygate Network on July 31, 2023, having held the position for more than 16 years.
+He came to Citygate Network from Christian Camp and Conference Association, where he worked for 15 years in the COO role.
+The combination of those two positions has given him a career of more than 30 years in association management.
+He is now Citygate Network’s president emeritus, serving as a consultant and ambassador.
 John holds a Bachelor of Science degree in Bible, with a social work emphasis, and a Master of Organizational Management.
 He is the author of Invisible Neighbors, considered by many to be the “how-to manual” for followers of Jesus who are serious about meaningful engagement with the poor.
-He also serves on the board of the National Association of Evangelicals.
+He is also on the board of the National Association of Evangelicals.
 He and his wife, Judi, enjoy tennis and overnight hikes in remote, mountainous regions.
-Thanks to their three married children, they now have a growing collection of amazing grandchildren.
+Thanks to their three married children, they now have an array of amazing grandchildren.

-John Ashmen was named president and CEO of Citygate Network in 2007.
-Since then, he has led the organization through a reassessment, relocation, re-staffing, refocusing, rebranding, and a pandemic.
-Through all of this, Citygate Network membership has grown by almost one-third.
+John Ashmen was named president and CEO of Citygate Network in 2007 and served 16-plus years in the position.
+He led the organization through a reassessment, relocation, re-staffing, refocusing, rebranding, and a pandemic.
+Through all of this, Citygate Network membership grew by almost one-third.

 Prior to 2007, John served for nearly 15 years in the COO role at Christian Camp and Conference Association, overseeing publications, educational events, technical resources, and marketing for this national confederation.
 For much of that time, he also was an advisor to the board of directors of Christian Camping International/Canada, plus he helped expand the scope and leadership expertise of Christian Camping International/Russia.
 Drawing on his experience in actual camp administration in New Jersey for 15 years, and then association management (working with more than 1,000 camps and conference centers), John was the lead writer, and executive producer for the multi-award-winning Cairn Series™ professional training CDs, which were deemed the definitive work on Christian camp and conference history and leadership orientation.

-He is a two-term board member of the National Association of Evangelicals (NAE), a network of denominations, organizations, schools, and more than 45,000 local churches from nearly 40 different denominations.
-Additionally, John is on the steering committee of the Circle of Protection, an alliance of national Christian leaders and denominational heads who are focused on promoting legislation to end hunger and poverty.
-He was also recently appointed to the U.S. Interagency Council on Homelessness’ Strategic Planning Task Force, working directly with America’s homelessness czar.
+He serves on the board of the National Association of Evangelicals (NAE), a network of denominations, organizations, schools, and more than 45,000 local churches from nearly 40 different denominations.
+Additionally, he was previously on the steering committee of the Circle of Protection, an alliance of national Christian leaders and denominational heads who are focused on promoting legislation to end hunger and poverty.
+He was also appointed to the U.S. Interagency Council on Homelessness’ Strategic Planning Task Force and worked directly with America’s homelessness czar.

 The following images are provided for promotional use.
 Click an image to preview and download.
 Be sure to use the following attribution with the photo: ©Citygate Network.
 Used with Permission.